floatingpixels/supabase-nuxt/README.md

 To enable it, make sure you have turned on the [Realtime API](https://supabase.com/docs/guides/api#realtime-api) for your table.

-Then, listen to changes directly in your vue page / component:
+Then, listen to changes directly in your Vue page / component:

 ```vue
 <script setup lang="ts">